Md-Tausif-Hussain/Md-Tausif-Hussain/README.md

 🎓 Currently pursuing **MCA@NSEC Kolkata(2025-27).**
 🎓 I have completed my **Bachelor of Computer Applications (BCA) from the University of Engineering & Management, Kolkata (Batch 2022–2025).** <br>
 💻 I’m passionate about building a career in **Software Development** and continuously enhancing my skills in **programming and problem-solving.** <br>
-🗣️ I have strong **communication** skills and enjoy working collaboratively in team environments.............<br>
+🗣️ I have strong **communication** skills and enjoy working collaboratively in team environments.<br>
 🚀 Always **eager to learn**, grow, and **contribute to meaningful projects.** <br>

 ## 🎓 Education